 Fallen Angel: Fallen angels are angels who have been cut off from Heaven; the resulting affect on angels varies depending on how high said angels are on the celestial hierarchy.
 Their reason may range from simple AWOL to full-on rebellion, but all of them inevitably land themselves a spot on Heaven's Most Wanted List, so each individual fallen angel come up with ways to evade the armies of Heaven.

-Anna, knowing this, cuts her angelic energy—Grace—out when she left Heaven.
-Reborn as an almost-human, it is nearly impossible for the Heavenly Host to find her among the billions of people on Earth.
-Even after she regains her Grace, she remain a fallen angel, as she is never seen using an ability that requires a connection to Heaven on-screen.
+Anna, knowing this, cut her angelic energy (called "grace") out when she left Heaven.
+Reborn as a human, it was nearly impossible for the Heavenly Host to find her among the billions of people on Earth.
+Even after she regained her Grace, she remains a fallen angel, as she was never seen using an ability that required a connection to Heaven on-screen.

 Balthazar's defection might eventually result in him running into this problem as well, so he keeps himself charged with human souls.

 For seraphs, even after severing ties with Heaven, they still keep all of their abilities.
-And though they can be exhaust when over-using their power, their angelic energy can be self-replenished with rest.
+And though they can be exhausted when over-using their power, their angelic energy can be self-replenished with rest.

-Castiel in late-season7 and season8 is a fallen seraph.
-He is clearly weaken by his time in Purgatory probably due to over-taxing himself in Monster Land, but soon self-recharged after his release.
+Castiel in late Season 7 and Season 8 is a fallen seraph.
+He is clearly weakened by his time in Purgatory probably due to over-taxing himself in Monster Land, but soon self-recharged after his release.

-For archangels, being cut off will have absolutely no effect on them.
-They will keep all their abilities and complete with an unlimited self-sustained power source to boot.
+For Archangels, being cut off will have absolutely no effect on them.
+They will keep all their abilities, complete with an unlimited self-sustained power source to boot.

-Family of Choice: Brothers Dean and Sam had a rough start to life, with their father raising them on the road after their mother was killed by a demon.
-Their father's obsession with the demon led him to make often unrealistic demands of the boys, but family friend Bobby did his best to let them be kids whenever Sam and Dean stayed with him.
+Family of Choice: Dean and Sam had a rough start to life, with their father raising them on the road after their mother was killed by a demon.
+Their father's obsession with the demon led him to make often-unrealistic demands of the boys, but family friend Bobby did his best to let them be kids whenever Sam and Dean stayed with him.
 The brothers consider Bobby family and he tells Dean (in the Season 3 finale): "Family don't end with blood, boy."
-In the season seven episode "Death's Door", he says:
+In the Season 7 episode "Death's Door," Bobby says:

 Bobby: I adopted two boys, and they grew up great.
 They grew up heroes.